Menu Close

 Here is a graphic of what horizontal slider windows look like:

-Also note that if a window is being used to meet the egress requirements, in addition to the above, the sill height of the window shall not be more than 44 inches above the finished floor.
+Also note that if a window is being used to meet the egress requirements, in addition to the above, the sill height of the window (which means the bottom of the clear opening) shall not be more than 44 inches above the finished floor.

 Fun Tip: Some windows, like windows located on the second floor, have minimum sill height requirements therefore to learn about Window Fall Protection requirements per the International Residential Code (IRC), be sure to check out this POST.